AscendingPassage.com HOME PAGE.

 lead to a kind of hill rising alone in the midst of the plains--a hill

-which is neither of the same colour nor the same nature as the
+which is neither of the same color nor the same nature as the

 mountains of the surrounding deserts.
 Behind us the portico recedes

-little by little in the distance; its tall imposing silhouette, as
+little by little in the distance.
+Its' tall imposing silhouette,

 mournful and solitary, throws an infinite sadness on this sea of

-meadows, which spread their peace where once was a centre of
+meadows, which spread their peace where once was a center of

 magnificence.